peter-kehl/axum_csv_to_json/README.md

 --- https://github.com/jsdw/seamless (last commit 5 months ago, tested with Tokio 1.1.0 while the current is 1.18.2!),
 --- https://github.com/oxidecomputer/dropshot (last commit a few days ago, using more current Tokio 1.16; it seems heavyweight),
 --- https://github.com/jakobhellermann/axum_openapi (10 months old, one maintainer only),
---- https://github.com/juhaku/utoipa (last commit 6 days ago, 4 contributors) --> chosen
+--- https://github.com/juhaku/utoipa (last commit 6 days ago, 4 contributors) --> seems most practical from the above, but not suitable (at least no obviously so) for CSV parsing (despite its example for Axum: https://github.com/juhaku/utoipa/blob/master/examples/todo-axum/src/main.rs).
 - Write to Postgres
 -- Do we have a defined schema for each client/company/data source, shared across their uploads?
 If yes:
 --- 1. Schema can change over time, so each CSV column info would have to have its applicability period (two timestamps, and/or a client/company-specific version number/string).
 Or